thekaasking/intro-RL/README.md

 # Introduction to Reinforcement Learning

-This repository contains my assignments for the Introduction to Reinforcement Learning course.
+This repository contains my assignments for the Introduction to Reinforcement Learning course (2021).
 Each assignment explores different reinforcement learning concepts and algorithms.

 ## Assignments